Last Updated: Nov 19, 2020

-Examples of a good answer include writing about the time your house burnt down and you had to do all your schoolwork at the local library for a year.
+- Examples of a good answer include writing about times of struggle, like maybe your house burnt down and you had to do all your schoolwork at the local library for a year.
 You can write about the time you had to put a family member before yourself and how it affected your life, or the time you wanted to play on the varsity football team even though you identify as a woman.
 The more specific the better.

 Sounding too high and mighty gets really easy on this one.
 But if you view yourself as a student activist, this might be the essay for you.
 Just follow Kendrick Lamar’s advice here and “Stay Humble.”

 - Do get (sort of) controversial.
 When you think of this “belief or idea” that you challenged, be sure it was something you felt really passionate about.
 For example, writing about the time you challenged school dress codes because of its sexist nature and worked with school officials to make changes is the right amount of controversial.
 Writing about the time you tried to go to school naked in protest of said dress codes is over the line.
 Or maybe it's as simple as joining a political club and challenging your views on politics.

 - Don’t paint yourself as a superhero.
 Odds are you didn’t single handedly convince your high school to start recycling when it didn’t at all before you graced the school with your presence.
 You probably had the rest of Environmental Club behind you, even if you were the president.
 Admission officers won’t love you being cocky, so adopt a down-to-earth tone and give credit where credit is due.

 Common Application prompt: Describe a problem you've solved or a problem you'd like to solve.
 It can be an intellectual challenge, a research query, an ethical dilemma—anything that is of personal importance, no matter the scale.
 Explain its significance to you and what steps you took or could be taken to identify a solution.